anonymouss4a5s4a5s4/ies-x-aess-tsyp/README.md

 *   **Problem:** The main computer freezes due to a software bug or a radiation-induced Single Event Upset (SEU), rendering the satellite unresponsive.
 *   **Guardian's Solution:**
-    1.  **Monitor:** The Guardian listens for a "heartbeat" signal—a simple blinking light (GPIO pin toggle)—from the OBC.
+    1.  **Monitor:** The Guardian listens for a "heartbeat" signal a simple blinking light (GPIO pin toggle) from the OBC.
     2.  **Detect:** If the heartbeat signal stops changing for more than 10 seconds, the Guardian declares the OBC frozen.
     3.  **Intervene:** It immediately sends a signal to a MOSFET, which pulls the OBC's hardware `RUN` pin to ground, forcing a hard reboot and clearing the frozen state.